tjdavenport/vagrant-puppet-lamp/README.md

 Once you've downloaded the project, place it in a folder in your project root (this is obviously not required, but it's how I like to do things).
 In your CLI, make sure you're in the same directory as the Vagrantfile, and run this
 command: ``` librarian-puppet install ```.
 This will install the required Puppet modules.
 Once that's finished, run ``` vagrant up ```.

+### Folder Syncing
+The box is configured to automatically sync the directory above the Vagrantfile to /var/www.
+You can can change it in the Vagrantfile.

+### Interacting with the VM
+You can run ``` vagrant ssh ``` to quickly log into the machine.
+If you're trying to do something specific, check the [Vagrant docs](http://docs.vagrantup.com/v2/cli/) for more information.

+### Virtual hosts
+Virtual hosts are defined in the apache manifest located at /manifests/apache.pp.
+You can copy and paste the example to create the vhosts that you need.
+Just change 'example.dev' and the docroot to whatever you like.

+To connect to vhosts in your browser, you'll need to add an entry to your hosts file.